Ian2731/Web-Scraping-Application/README.md

   - Scrape the NASA Mars News Site and collect the latest news title and paragraph text

 - JPL Mars Space Images
-  - Visit the url for JPL Featured Space Image
+  - Visited the url for JPL Featured Space Image
   - Use splinter to navigate the site and find the image url for the current Featured Mars Image

 - Mars Weather
+  - Visited the Mars Facts webpage and used Pandas to scrape the table containing facts about the planet

+- Mars Hemispheres